Logo

 Bruce Springsteen used it to lyricize "America's slide from industrial-era swagger into service-economy anomie".

-Bruce Springsteen liked her voice, and after the performance he introduced himself to her.
+Bruce Springsteen liked her voice and after the performance he introduced himself to her.

-The Tunnel of Love Express Tour began in late February 1988 and Bruce Springsteen convinced Scialfa to rejoin the tour.
+The Tunnel of Love Express Tour began in February 1988 and Bruce Springsteen convinced Scialfa to postpone her own solo record and join the tour.

 Bruce Springsteen received press criticism for the apparent haste in which he and Scialfa started their relationship.